-The various components of our executive officers' compensation are not inter-related.
-Adjustments to our executive officers' base compensation are primarily based on our financial performance and our annual company-wide compensation survey.
+The Compensation Committee has adopted a policy to increase the aggregate compensation of our executive officers (composed of base compensation, variable cash compensation and equity awards) over the next three to five years to approximate the average aggregate compensation paid by our peer companies to officers performing comparable functions.
+However, except for this policy, the various components of our executive officers' compensation generally are not inter-related.
+Adjustments to our executive officers' base compensation are primarily based on our financial performance, our annual company-wide compensation survey and review of peer company compensation levels.
 As we have relied on long-term equity incentives for a large portion of our total compensation package, option grants for our executive officers are generally considered each year.
 If the value of options that are granted in one year is reduced due to a reduction in the value of the underlying common stock, the size of the option grants for the next year are not affected.
 Similarly, if the value of previously granted options increases significantly, the amount of compensation to be awarded for the next year is not affected.
 While the Compensation Committee has discretion to make exceptions to existing compensation arrangements, it has not approved any exceptions to such arrangements with regard to any named executive officers.